SurvMamba: State Space Model with Multi-grained Multi-modal Interaction for Survival Prediction: Methodology

 \subsection{Interaction Fusion Mamba}

-To facilitate cross-modal feature interaction and fusion at different granularities, we introduce an IFM module (Algorithm 2).
+To facilitate cross-modal feature interaction and fusion at different granularities, we introduce an IFM module, which is shown in the middle-right part of Figure~\ref{fig:overview}.
 In IFM, we project features from two modalities and employ gating mechanisms to encourage complementary feature learning from each other while suppressing redundant features.
 After that, multi-modal features are concentrated to form a fused representation.
 Cross-modality communications are established at fine-grained and coarse-grained level via cascaded IFM.
 Through this block, we can obtain fine-grained fused features $H_f$ from features ${T^I}^{\prime}$ and ${T^G}^{\prime}$, and get coarse-grained fused features $H_c$ from features $T^I$ and $T^G$, as follows: